ystia/yorc/doc/bootstrap.rst

 The local host from where the command ``yorc bootstrap`` will be run, as well as remote hosts where the full stack will be deployed, should be Linux x86_64 systems operating with at least 2 CPUs and 4 Go of RAM.
-The booststrap was validated on CentOS 7.
+The booststrap was validated on CentOS 7 and Red Hat Enterprise Linux 7.5.

 Packages
 ~~~~~~~~